TechnicalBuildingSystems/OpenSmartHomeData/README.md

 03_GEOM.ttl | GEOM export generated from the IFC file (04_Flat.ifc) 04_Flat.ifc | IFC model of the flat exported from Revit 05_Flat.rvt | Model of the flat in Revit

+## Sensor and Actuator Data Description

+The CSV files stored in Measurement folder are named and each contain one time series of measured data.
+The values are obtained for the Bathroom, Kitchen, Room 1, Room 2, Room 3 and the Toilet.
+The respective time series are stored separated by a tab, where the first column contains the UNIX time and the second is the reading of the sensor.
+A dot is used to denote floating point numbers.
+Moreover, the following applies to the data:

+- ThermostatTemperature -> This is the air temperature measured at the thermostat mounted to the radiator.
+There is one room (Room 2) which has two Thermostats.
+The value is measured in degree Celsius and given as a floating point number.
+- Brightness -> This is the brightness measured by the luminance sensor placed in each room.
+It is reported as a floating point number and is unit is lux.
+- Humidity -> This is the relative humidity of the air inside each room measured by the humidity sensor mounted to the wall.
+It return the relative humidity in percent as a integer number.
+- Temperature -> This is the indoor air temperature in degree celsius measured by the temperature sensor placed in each room.
+- SetpointHistory -> This is the setpoint for the room in degree Celsius as a floating point number as defined by the schedule of the controller.
+- OutdoorTemperature -> This is the outside air temperature as obtained from a virtual weather service in degree celsius and stored as a floating point number.

 ## Acknowledgements